truth table: test_truth_table_tests

 TypeError: tautology() takes 0 positional arguments but 2 were given

-I add input arguments in the function definition
+I add input arguments to the function definition

 def tautology(x, y):